skwisgaarxskwigelf/crossposting/README.md

-crossposting from tg to vk
+crossposting from tg to vk ui